Have you developed agoraphobia?

 Domestic violence

-Violence at the hands of an abusive partner can cause symptoms of agoraphobia that is rooted in a fear of men.
+Violence at the hands of an abusive partner can cause symptoms of agoraphobia that are rooted in a fear of men.
 There can be many reasons for this, such as: helplessness over legal outcomes, fear that perpetrators of sexual violence are ‘getting away with it’, that not enough is being done to protect victims, the perception that people who commit heinous crimes are not being held legally accountable, insecurity over feeling victimised and defenceless, fear of injustice and reverse assault charges.

 Complex mental health problems

-Problems such as persistent and prolonged depression, if left ignored for a long time can lead to agoraphobia.
+Problems such as persistent and prolonged depression, if left ignored for a long time, can lead to agoraphobia.
 Some people who have been diagnosed with bipolar disorder are known to experience agoraphobia in between cycles of mania and depression.

-If your anxiety is related to complex-PTSD, you may want to keep it hidden from your family, especially if your trauma is related to abuse within the family.
+If your anxiety is related to complex PTSD, you may want to keep it hidden from your family, especially if your trauma is related to abuse within the family.
 You may be concealing shame, hidden embarrassment or harbouring a pre-existing fear about going anywhere in case of a flashback ‘episode’ occurring in front of other people.
-Denial of your deeper rooted toxic shame, ‘fibbing’ or making light about it being ‘simply a depression thing’ might feel more acceptable to you while giving you a safe, temporary way to cover it up.
+Denial of your deeper-rooted toxic shame, ‘fibbing’ or making light about it being ‘simply a depression thing’ might feel more acceptable to you, while giving you a safe, temporary way to cover it up.

 Serious illness